tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 There are a range of projects to be conducted which deal with the methods used in different fields in psychology.
 The benefits of these types of projects are that in most cases the data are already there (or you have control over the data collection).

-### How diverse are the samples used in cross-cultural psychology?
+### Which countries are included in meta-analyses in psychology?

 A recurrent criticism of psychology is that our samples are largely non-representative (e.g., Arnett, 2008).
-In this project you will code articles from journals in cross-cultural psychology to find out which samples they use.
-I am open to including other journals or disciplines.
-Alternatively, you can explore standard textbooks on cross-cultural psychology to find out which cultures are covered in textbooks.

-This project works best if there is more than one student.

-Here is a paper relating to this project:

-**Pollet, T.V.**, & Saxton, T.K.
-(2019).
-How diverse are the samples used in the journals ‘Evolution & Human Behavior’ and ‘Evolutionary Psychology’?. *Evolutionary Psychological Science, 5,* 357–368. [open access](https://link.springer.com/article/10.1007%2Fs40806-019-00192-2)

-### How diverse are the samples used in journals covering psychopathology?

-A recurrent criticism of psychology is that samples largely are non-representative, and mostly consist of students (e.g., Arnett, 2008).
-In this project you will code articles from journals such as _Schizophrenia Research_ to find out which samples they use.
-How many of these are clinical samples?
-How many are from non-Western societies?
-I am open to suggestions of other journals.
+In this project you will code articles from meta-analyses to find out which samples they use.

-This project works best if there is more than one student.

-Here is a paper relating to this project, following a similar approach:

-**Pollet, T.V.**, & Saxton, T.K.
-(2019).
-How diverse are the samples used in the journals ‘Evolution & Human Behavior’ and ‘Evolutionary Psychology’?. *Evolutionary Psychological Science, 5,* 357–368. [open access](https://link.springer.com/article/10.1007%2Fs40806-019-00192-2)

 ### Are the samples in journals on Obesity representative of the general population.